 A collection of 1,342 twentieth-century books, all with inscriptions by the authors, including Lawrence Durrell, Iain Banks, Gore Vidal, August Strindberg, Harold Wilson, Iain Crichton Smith, Melvyn Bragg, Edna O'Brien, Roger McGough, John Mortimer, P.D.
 James, Margaret Drabble, Alasdair Gray, Salmon Rushdie and Arthur Miller.
 The collection was assembled by Don Moody over the course of his lifetime.
 It consists primarily of works of popular fiction, though there are also approximately 170 volumes of poetry.

-A collection of over 80 volumes by the late Scottish author Dame Muriel Spark (1918-2006), which includes translations of her works in several languages, ranging from Hebrew to Russian, and editions in English not published in the UK.
-The books were donated by Mrs Spark in 1992 and additions continue to be made to the collection, which complements the Libraryýs acquisition of an extensive archive of her correspondence and papers.
+A collection of c.
+150 volumes by the late Scottish author Dame Muriel Spark (1918-2006), which includes translations of her works in several languages, ranging from Hebrew to Russian, and editions in English not published in the UK.
+The books were donated by Dame Muriel in 1992 and additions continue to be made to the collection, which complements the Libraryýs acquisition of an extensive archive of her correspondence and papers.

 Typescript inventory of the manuscripts.